icons8/lunacy-docs/docs/autolayout.md

 ### [Absolute position](#absolute-position)

-If you need an element in an auto layout to remain independent from auto layout settings:
+To **detach an element from auto layout settings** and move it freely around the frame:

-1. Select it in the Layer list or on the frame.
+1. Select it in the **Layer list** or on the canvas.
 2. Click <embed type="image/svg+xml" alt="absolute_position" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/9c9LFABEHEidPjprrmkUYA.svg" width="16" /> in the right panel.

-The element now has an absolute position.
+The element now has an **absolute position**.
 You can move it freely within the auto layout and keep it static regardless of any resizing changes, like in the video below.

 Here, we're adding a logo to an article preview card.
 At first, we just dragged the logo into the frame.
 It became part of the auto layout, perfectly aligned along the existing text layers.
 However, we needed the logo at the top of the card, a bit to the left of the main layout with the texts:

 <video autoplay="" muted="" loop="" playsinline="" width="auto" poster="/public/autolayout_absolute.png" height="auto"><source src="/public/autolayout_absolute.mp4" type="video/mp4"></video>

-To position a layer in any location inside an auto layout:

-1. Select the layer and enable absolute position for it by clicking <embed type="image/svg+xml" alt="absolute_position" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/DjX8P_Inw0mpGnhrK_2mXw.svg" width="16" />.
-It will be detached from the auto layout while staying in the frame, and you can then freely move it around the layout.
-2. Drag the layer wherever you want and leave it be.
-Now, when you edit anything else in the frame, the layer will be unaffected.

 ### [Constraint options](#constraint-options)

 <a href="https://lunacy.docs.icons8.com/layers/#resizing-constraints" target="_blank">Constraints</a> define resizing behavior for layers in groups or frames.
 They are also accessible for elements in auto layout frames that are set to absolute position.

-Once you set a layer to have an absolute position, the Constraints section will open up in the right panel:
+Once you set a layer to have an absolute position, the **Constraints** section will open up in the right panel:

 <embed type="image/svg+xml" alt="autolayout_constraints" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/pQUddBwtpkKNiqACoq5fKQ.svg" width="844" />